Market recovery peters out as virus jitters persist

 Wall Street was still rebounding by lunchtime on Tuesday as investors pinned their hopes on policy easing by major central banks.

-After strong gains at the open, all three US indexes had briefly traded in the red, as investors weighed the effectiveness of additional monetary stimulus to combat the virus outbreak.
+After strong gains at the open, all three major US indices had briefly traded in the red, as investors weighed the effectiveness of additional monetary stimulus to combat the virus outbreak.

-Rate-sensitive financial stocks firmed 1.2per cent as US Treasury yields bounced off record lows.
+Rate-sensitive financial stocks firmed 1.2 per cent as US Treasury yields bounced off record lows. – Additional reporting: Reuters